Associate Head of the School of Psychology

 Teaching and supervision

-I am Module Leader for the core Stage 1 module Genes to Mind, and the core Stage 2 module Research Methods and Data Analysis in Psychology.
-I also teach on Meet the Relatives, which is a Stage 2 option module which incorporates comparative psychology and evolutionary psychology.
+I am the Programme Leader for BSc Psychology and teach on various modules including the core Stage 1 module Genes to Mind, the core Stage 2 module Research Methods and Data Analysis in Psychology, the optional stage 2 module Meet the Relatives, and the stage 3 option module, Male Psychology.

 Research interests for potential research students

 I am interested in supervising projects informed by an evolutionary perspective.
 There are three broad areas of research I am interested in:Mating behaviours, preferences, and strategies: Sex differences in mating behaviours and preferences, costly signalling behaviours, including competitiveness, risk-taking, and the role of testosterone in such behaviours.

 Male psychology: My PhD thesis took an evolutionary perspective on sex differences in competitiveness and risk-taking.
 This has led to an interest in male psychology, including the impact of gender roles on mental health and wellbeing, and the impact of so-called 'toxic masculinity' and 'gender blindness'.